opensearch-project/documentation-website/_security/access-control/read-only-role.md

 ## OpenSearch Dashboards readonly_mode

-OpenSearch Dashboards comes with functionality to only give access to `Dashboards` UI by using readonly_mode.
+OpenSearch Dashboards `readonly_mode` functionality is used to give user access to only `Dashboards` UI, removing the rest of the UI elements from the user.
 You need to configure this in `opensearch_dashboards.yml` file by adding following line:
 `opensearch_security.readonly_mode.roles: [new_role]`